Sup2point0/Sup2point0/README.md

 Carrots are cool.
 And light mode is awesome.

 I’m just an adventurer creating stuff I love.
-Recently, that’s been projects in Unity and Svelte.
+Recently, that’s been algorithms in Haskell alongside a crippling Rust addiction.

 If you feel like delving into my universe, head to my super-repo megawiki [*Assort*](https://github.com/Sup2point0/Assort) or its [site<sup>↗</sup>](https://sup2point0.github.io/Assort)!

 ---